uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 ..

-Use the ``Source`` tab to see the markdown source and its HTML preview for the wiki home page.
-This page will also give you a link to obtaining the raw markdown file.
+Use the ``Source`` tab (:ref:`userWikiSource`) to see the markdown source and its HTML preview for the wiki home page.
+This page will also contains a link to the raw markdown file.

 .. _userWikiSource: